What Does Your Accountant Need to Do Your Taxes?

 1) Sales Taxes

-There is an option to deduct sales taxes or state income taxes off your federal income tax.
-This can a save people who live in states that don’t have its own income tax.
-If you made a big purchase like an engagement ring or car, even if you paid state taxes, the sales tax break might be a better deal.
+There is an option to deduct sales taxes or state income taxes off your federal income tax, if you itemize your deductions.
+The Tax Cuts and Jobs Act limited the amount of deduction you can take to a combined total of $10,000 for state, local, and sales tax paid ($5,000 if married and filing separately).
 The IRS has a sales deduction calculator you can use to find out what your deduction would be.